Selenography: Lunar cartography and toponymy

 Many of the craters were denominated topically pursuant to the octant in which they were located.
 Craters in Octants I, II, and III were primarily denominated based on names from ancient Greece, such as Plato, Atlas, and Archimedes.
 Toward the middle in Octants IV, V, and VI craters were denominated based on names from the ancient Roman Empire, such as Julius Caesar, Tacitus, and Taruntius.
 Toward the southern half of the lunar cartograph (map) craters were denominated in honor of scholars, writers, and philosophers of medieval Europe and Arabic regions.

 The outer extremes of Octants V, VI, and VII, and all of Octant VIII were denominated in honor of contemporaries of Giambattista Riccioli.
 Features of Octant VIII were also denominated in honor of Copernicus, Kepler, and Galileo.
 These persons were "banished" to it far from the "ancients," as a gesture to the Catholic Church.
 Many craters around the Mare Nectaris were denominated in honor of Catholic saints pursuant to the nomenclature of Van Langren.
 All of them were, however, connected in some mode with astronomy.
 Later cartographs (maps) removed the "St." from their toponyms.

-The lunar nomenclature of Giambattista Riccioli was widely used after the publication of his Almagestum Novum, and many of its toponyms are presently used.
-The system was scientifically inclusive and was considered eloquent and poetic in style, and therefore it appealed widely to his contemporaries.
+The lunar nomenclature of Giambattista Riccioli was widely used after the publication of his Almagestum Novum, and many of its toponyms are used.
+The system was scientifically inclusive and was considered eloquent and poetic in style, and it appealed widely to his contemporaries.
 It was also readily extensible with new toponyms for additional features.
-Thus it replaced the nomenclature of Van Langren and Hevelius.
+It replaced the nomenclature of Van Langren and Hevelius.

 Later astronomers and lunar cartographers augmented the nomenclature with additional toponyms.
 The most notable among these contributors was Johann H. Schröter, who published a very detailed cartograph (map) of the Moon in 1791 titled the Selenotopografisches Fragmenten.
 Schröter's adoption of Riccioli's nomenclature perpetuated it as the universally standard lunar nomenclature.
-A vote of the International Astronomical Union (IAU) in 1935 established the lunar nomenclature of Riccioli, which included 600 lunar toponyms, as universally official and doctrinal.
+In 1935, a vote of the International Astronomical Union (IAU) established the lunar nomenclature of Riccioli, which included 600 lunar toponyms, as universally official and doctrinal.

-The IAU later expanded and updated the lunar nomenclature in the 1960s, but new toponyms were limited to toponyms honoring deceased scientists.
+In the 1960s, The IAU expanded and updated the lunar nomenclature, but new toponyms were limited to toponyms honoring deceased scientists.
 After Soviet spacecraft photographed the far side of the Moon, many of the newly discovered features were denominated in honor of Soviet scientists and engineers.
 The IAU assigned all subsequent new lunar toponyms.
 Some craters were denominated in honor of space explorers.